Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Introduction

 It is a natural question to ask to what extent connected components of $\BB$ resemble the quasi-Fuchsian space $\QF$.
 In this paper, we prove a local and a global property of the holomorphic map $\Psi$: \begin{boxedlaw}{13cm} \begin{thm}\Label{GeneralizedQF} The map $\Psi$ is a complete local branched covering map. \end{thm} \end{boxedlaw} (For the definition of complete local branched covering maps, see \S \ref{sComplexGeometry}.)
 In particular, $\Psi$ is open, and its fibers are discrete subsets of $\BB$.
-Thus the ramification locus is a no-where dense analytic subset, and moreover it may possibly be empty.
-The completeness of Theorem \ref{GeneralizedQF} is given by Theorem \ref{Surjectivity}, and the local property by Theorem \ref{Locally a branched covering} below.
+Thus its ramification locus is a nowhere-dense analytic subset, which may possibly be the empty set.
+(The completeness of Theorem \ref{GeneralizedQF} is given by Theorem \ref{Surjectivity}, and the local property by Theorem \ref{Locally a branched covering} below.)

-Note that, by the completeness of \Cref{GeneralizedQF}, for every connected component $Q$ of $\BB$, the restriction $\Psi | Q$ is surjective onto its corresponding component of $(\TT \sqcup \TT^\ast)^2 \minus \Delta$.
-We also show that, towards the diagonal $\Delta$, the holonomy of $\CP^1$-structures leaves every compact in $\chi$ (see Proposition \ref{NearDiagonal}).
+Note that, by the completeness in \Cref{GeneralizedQF}, for every connected component $Q$ of $\BB$, the restriction $\Psi | Q$ is surjective onto its corresponding component of $(\TT \sqcup \TT^\ast)^2 \minus \Delta$.
+We also show that, towards the diagonal $\Delta$, the holonomy of $\CP^1$-structures leaves every compact set in $\rchi$ (see Proposition \ref{NearDiagonal}).

 The deformation theory of hyperbolic cone manifolds is developed, especially, by Hodgson, Kerckhoff and Bromberg \cite{HodgsonKerckhoff98RigidityOfHyperbolicConeManifolds, HodgsonKerckhoff05UniversalBoundsForDehnSurgery, HodgsonKerckhoff08, Bromberg04HyperbolicConeManifoldsShortGeodesics, Bromberg04RigidityofHyperbolicConeManifolds}).
-If cone angles exceed $2\pi$, their deformation theory is established, to this day, only under the assumption that the cone singularity is short and the tube radius is large.
-In general, a conjecture of McMullen (\cite[Conjecture 8.1]{McMullen-98}) asserts, in fact, that the deformation space of geometrically-finite hyperbolic cone-manifolds are parametrized by using the cone angles and the conformal structures on the ideal boundary.
+If cone angles exceed $2\pi$, their deformation theory is established only under the assumption that the cone singularity is short and, thus, the tube radius is large.
+More generally, a conjecture of McMullen (\cite[Conjecture 8.1]{McMullen-98}) asserts that the deformation space of geometrically-finite hyperbolic cone-manifolds is parametrized by using the cone angles and the conformal structures on the ideal boundary.
 Theorem \ref{GeneralizedQF} provides some additional evidence for the conjecture, when the cone angles are $2\pi$-multiples (c.f. \cite{Bromberg-07}).